fernandesluana/group-chat-server/README.md

-# group-chat-server

-MultiChatServer
+<h1>Group Chat Server</h1>

-Small server that accept Multi Clients
+Small server that accepts Multi Clients.

 It is necessary to run the server first and then the client separately.